TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 This script by default uses the SnappyData build available on the GitHub releases page to launch the cluster.
 To select a version of the build available on GitHub, use option `--snappydata-version`.

-You can now also provide your own build to the script to launch the cluster with.
+You can also provide your own SnappyData build to the script to launch the cluster.

-The build can either be present on a local filesystem or be a resource on web.
+The build can be present either on a local filesystem or as a resource on the web.
-To provide the path or the url of the build, use option `--snappydata-tarball` when launching the cluster.
+To provide the path or the URL of the build, use option `--snappydata-tarball` when you launch the cluster.
-The build file needs to be in .tar.gz format.
+The build file should be in **.tar.gz** format.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem launch my-cluster --snappydata-tarball="/home/ec2-user/snappydata/distributions/snappydata-1.0.2-bin.tar.gz"
 ```

 <a id="ecsspecifyprop"></a>
-#### Specifying properties
+#### Specifying Properties

-You can now provide the configuration for the cluster via command line options.
-Use `--locator-conf` to specify conf properties for all the locators in the cluster.
-Similarly, `--server-conf` and `--lead-conf` allow you to provide conf properties for servers and leads in the cluster, respectively.
+You can specify the configuration for the cluster via command line options.
+Use `--locator-conf` to specify the configuration properties for all the locators in the cluster.
+Similarly, `--server-conf` and `--lead-conf` allow you to specify the configuration properties for servers and leads in the cluster, respectively.

-A sample configuration for all the three processes in a SnappyData cluster is given below:
+Following is a sample configuration for all the three processes in a SnappyData cluster:

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 launch my-cluster \